kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 * `CI_Loader::_ci_load_library()`
 * `CI_Loader::_ci_load_stock_library()`

-But if you place MY_Loader, your MY_Loader extends the loader of ci-phpunit-test.
+But if you place `MY_Loader`, your `MY_Loader` extends the loader of ci-phpunit-test.

-If your MY_Loader overrides the above methods, you have to take care of changes in the loader of ci-phpunit-test.
+If your `MY_Loader` overrides the above methods, you have to take care of changes in the `CI_Loader` of ci-phpunit-test.

 #### MY_Input